 However, we strongly suggest getting yourself a trusts lawyer in Reno to help explain the difference.

-What is a Trust?
+What Is a Trust?

 It used to be that a trust was specifically designed to avoid estate taxes, but with incredibly high federal exemption thresholds and many states not having an estate tax at all, tax avoidance is now one of the minor reasons to have a trust.
 One of the major reasons is to avoid probate court.
 Thus, spending some money now to keep your estate out of court, paying thousands of dollars to attorneys, is the greatest motivator to do a trust.
 Still, there are many different kinds of trusts available, which necessitates at least consulting with an attorney to make sure you understand what is available.

-What is a Will?
+What Is a Will?

 A will can also coordinate the distribution of your assets and appoint guardians for minors after someone dies, but if you are wanting to transfer ownership of your property named in a will to a living beneficiary, you have to go to probate court.
 This not only costs the estate money, but it can also be time-consuming.
-This would matter most when the testator’s home needs to be sold to pay bills of the estate.
+This would matter most when the testator’s (the creator of the will) home needs to be sold to pay bills of the estate.
 The home cannot be sold and transferred until you have permission from the court.

-What is the Difference Between a Will and a Trust?
+What Is the Difference Between a Will and a Trust?

-Trusts and Wills Lawyer in Reno
+Trusts and Wills Reno, NV

-An experienced trusts and wills lawyer can help provide guidance in dealing with these documents.
+An experienced trusts lawyer and wills attorney can help provide guidance in dealing with these documents.
 They can help you set them up in a way that best meets your needs while helping to prevent serious problems down the line for loved ones.
 Don’t attempt this process on your own, hire a lawyer to guide you through the entire process!